 plot synopsis, critical commentary, and study resources

-Bunner Sisters was written in 1891, but wasn’t published until 1916 in Edith Wharton’s collection of novellas and short fiction Xingu and Other Stories.
+Bunner Sisters was written in 1891, but wasn’t published until 1916 in Edith Wharton’s collection of short fiction Xingu and Other Stories.
+Technically, it has very strong claims to be classified as a novella, rather than a short story, but it is usually listed with her shorter works to keep it separate from the novels.

 Old New York